-CR: The employment model you choose can have a significant impact on your after-tax income, how much you save for retirement, and how early you're able to retire.
+Chris Renner: The employment model you choose can significantly impact your after-tax income, how much you save for retirement, and how early you're able to retire.

-Many millennial job seekers are drawn to the employment model of corporations.
-They like the idea of having a predictable schedule and a steady paycheck.
+Many millennial job seekers are drawn to the employment model of corporations with a predictable schedule and a steady paycheck.
 They like the idea of having their employer take care of their health plan, their disability insurance, and their retirement.

 Now, every doctor is different; maybe the employment model is ideal for some.
-But if they're willing to take control of their finances and do a little extra research, I think that most physicians would appreciate the flexibility and financial benefits of the partnership model.
+But I think most physicians would appreciate the flexibility and financial benefits of being a Vituity partner.

 Many physician job seekers don't fully understand the tax ramifications of working for a corporation versus a partnership.
 It's important to consider the full benefits package, not just the salary.
 In addition, being an owner in a physician partnership can provide significant advantages that typical employment doesn't offer.